Cancellation and Withdrawal Policies

 Petition for Emergency Withdrawal

-If you cannot participate in a SPU Faculty-led or Partner program due to physical and/or mental debilitation, death or serious illness in the immediate family, severe financial hardship or other extenuating circumstances beyond your control before or while participating on a SPU study abroad program you can submit a Petition for Emergency Withdrawal.
-If granted, the Emergency Withdrawal may allow for full or partial relief from your financial obligations to the program.
+If you cannot participate in a SPU faculty-led program due to physical and/or mental debilitation, death or serious illness in the immediate family, severe financial hardship or other extenuating circumstances beyond your control before or while participating on a SPU study abroad program you can submit a Petition for Emergency Withdrawal.
+If granted, the emergency withdrawal may allow for full or partial relief from your financial obligations to the program.